A boost to the digitization of Switzerland

 Key milestone: June 2018

 The harmonization of payment traffic is well under way.
 An important milestone is changing accounting software over to ISO 20022 by the end of June 2018.
-Among other things, organizations that manage the switch by then will meet the technical requirements to replace existing payment slips with the QR-bill in 2019.
-Companies of all sizes have already moved their payment processes over to ISO 20022.
-Four of them talk about their experience with the changeover and the benefits they’re set to gain from the new digital processes.
+Among other things, organizations that manage the switch by then will meet the technical requirements to replace existing payment slips with the QR-bill, due for introduction, but not before mid-2019.